abhimanyu-soni/90DaysOfDevOps/2026/day-50/day-50-k8s-setup.md

 Kubernetes has two sides — the Control Plane (the brain) and the Worker Nodes (the muscle).
 The Control Plane decides what should happen.
 The Worker Nodes make it happen.

+Control Plane (Master Node):
+API Server — the front door to the cluster, every command goes through it etcd — the database that stores all cluster state Scheduler — decides which node a new pod should run on Controller Manager — watches the cluster and makes sure the desired state matches reality

+Worker Node:
+kubelet — the agent on each node that talks to the API server and manages pods kube-proxy — handles networking rules so pods can communicate Container Runtime — the engine that actually runs containers (containerd, CRI-O)